lanthack/rdkb-spark/README.md

 ### How big is the data?
 There were roughly 530 million papers in the data, so pretty big.
 A lot of these operations took quite some time on the smallish cluster I was using.

+### Steps
+1. Download data
+2. Unzip data
+3. Import data into the hdfs (I did this by ssh into the master server
+4. Run the python script
+5. Wait a long time.
+(Presumably less with more servers)

+### Results
+Well, I was able to do some 'big data'.
+There is no real analysis to speak of - it's just basic SQL-like operations on a very large dataset.
+I am anxious to do some more complicated things.
+For example, with this dataset I'd like to build a author citation network, and then find min cuts.
+This is the first project I've done that costs money for server resources, so I will need to be a little more solid on my work before shelling out the dough.

 Output from the last step:
 ```
 [